UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 You need purchase some standard part from Servocity, dynamixel and McMaster for exemple.
 All links are in the BOM excel.

 3 - 3D print all 3d printed parts
-You need to print
+You need to print all pieces and respect qty.
+Layer high : 0,2mm
+Extruder temp

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NDA2NDYwNiwtMzQ1NjQzMzQ0LDExMj
-AwNTU5OV19
+eyJoaXN0b3J5IjpbLTQ4OTY2MDI3OSwtNTU0MDY0NjA2LC0zND
+U2NDMzNDQsMTEyMDA1NTk5XX0=
 -->